AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 **POST /v1/users**

-- "Contetn-Type" HTTP Request Header must be set to "application/json".
+- "Content-Type" HTTP Request Header must be set to "application/json".

-- Mandatory fields in the JSON HTTP Requet Body: fullname, username and password.
+- Mandatory fields in the JSON HTTP Request Body: fullname, username and password.

 **2- Log in and Create a new session with a new Access Token and a new Refresh Token (POST):**

 **POST /v1/sessions**

-- "Contetn-Type" HTTP Request Header must be set to "application/json".
+- "Content-Type" HTTP Request Header must be set to "application/json".

 - Mandatory fields in the JSON HTTP Request Body: username and password.